 Regarding the financial fraud, we have two actions, shown in \Cref{lst:financial-fraud-pddl-actions}, one for each mechanism.
-For a malware to perform financial fraud it requires to gain access to notifications or clipboard or windows with login UI fields on it.
+For malware to perform financial fraud, it must gain access to notifications, the clipboard, or windows containing login UI fields.
 Thus, we have predicates for each one of those cases, some of them are inferred from the ASP as shown later in \Cref{tbl:asp-inferred-predicates} and some are enabled by performing other actions.